DimaBir/ResNetTensorRT/README.md

 <img src="./inference/plot.png" width="100%">

 ## Overview
-This project demonstrates how to perform inference with a PyTorch model and optimize it using ONNX, OpenVINO, NVIDIA TensorRT.
-The script loads a pre-trained ResNet-50 model from torchvision, performs inference on a user-provided image, and prints the top-K predicted classes.
+This project demonstrates how to perform inference with a PyTorch model and optimize it using ONNX, OpenVINO, and NVIDIA TensorRT.
+The script loads a pre-trained ResNet-50 model from torch-vision, performs inference on a user-provided image, and prints the top-K predicted classes.
 Additionally, the script benchmarks the model's performance in the following configurations: CPU, CUDA, TensorRT-FP32, and TensorRT-FP16, providing insights into the speedup gained through optimization.

 ## Requirements
 - This repo cloned